Carlisle's Infrastructure:

 As one of only 9 adjacent small towns that lack both municipal water and sewer, Carlisle, in particular,

 is confronted with additional challenges.
-Unlike towns such as Sherborn, our location presents obstacles because none of our neighboring towns have MWRA piped water, preventing us from connecting to the MWRA through another town.
+The majority of our town is bordered by areas that don’t have MWRA piped water.
+Only Bedford, across the Concord River, and Billerica, which collects water from the Concord River, are exceptions.
 Additionally, several of the other towns lacking water and sewer are located far from Boston, outside Route 495, and do not share Carlisle's profile as a Boston bedroom community.

 The MFCC plan appears to rely on utilizing existing septic, water, and storm water infrastructure,